 - Step By Step: How To Bathe Your Dog At Home Correctly

 - Important Safety Tips for Dog Grooming At Home

 Drying your dog

-I know what you’re thinking, does drying really need it’s own section in this article?
+I know what you're thinking, does drying really need its own section in this article?
 Let me explain.
-Many dog owner think that it will be best to dry their pet completely in order to prevent a wet mess all over the house.
+Many dog owners think that it will be best to dry their pets completely in order to prevent a wet mess all over the house.
 This is a great idea, but you should NEVER use a human hair dryer when learning how to bathe a dog.

-If you watched my video already, you’ll see that I prefer to towel dry my dogs.
-Just make sure that you’re gentle while you’re drying your pet.
-Towel dry his entire body, including his belly, in his armpits and his legs.
+You'll see that I prefer to towel dry my dogs if you watched my video.
+Just make sure that you're gentle while you're drying your pet.
+Towel dry his entire body, including his belly, in his armpits, and his legs.
 The more water you can get out of his coat with the towel, the less there will be around your home.